Alben W. Barkley: Vice presidency (1949–1953)

 In an upset victory, Truman and Barkley were elected over the Republican ticket by over 2 million votes, and Democrats regained majorities in both houses of Congress.
-71 years old at the time of his inauguration, he was (and still is) the oldest man ever elected vice president, breaking Charles Curtis' record at 69.
+Aged 71 years old at the time of his inauguration, he was (and still is) the oldest man ever elected vice president, breaking Charles Curtis' record at 69.
 His grandson, Stephen M. Truitt, suggested the nickname "Veep" as an alternative to "Mr. Vice President".
 The nickname was used by the press, but Barkley's successor, Richard Nixon, discontinued using it, saying it belonged to Barkley.

 Despite their personal differences, Truman and Barkley agreed on most issues.
 Because of Barkley's legislative experience, Truman insisted his vice president attend cabinet meetings.
 Barkley chaired the Senate Democratic Policy Committee and attended Truman's weekly legislative conferences.
 When Congress created the National Security Council, it included the vice president as a member.
 Barkley acted as the administration's primary spokesperson, making 40 major speeches in his first eight months in office.
 Truman commissioned the United States Army Institute of Heraldry to create a seal and flag for the vice president, advocated raising his salary, and increased his expense budget.
 Mark Hatfield's biographical sketch of Barkley noted that he was "the last [vice president] to preside regularly over the Senate, the last not to have an office in or near the White House, [and] the last to identify more with the legislative than the executive branch".

 Despite the Democrats' advantage in the Senate, conservative Democrats united with the Republican minority to oppose much of Truman's agenda, most notably, civil rights legislation.
 In March 1949, Democratic floor leader Scott W. Lucas introduced an amendment to Senate Rule XXII to make cloture easier to achieve, hoping to end a ten-day filibuster against a civil rights bill.
 Conservative Republicans and Southern Democrats opposed the rule change and tried to obstruct it.
 Lucas asked for a cloture vote on the rule change, but opponents contended that the motion was out of order.
 Barkley studied the original debate on Rule XXII, which governed both cloture motions, before ruling in Lucas' favor.
 Georgia senator Richard Russell Jr. appealed Barkley's decision, and the chamber voted 46–41 to overrule.
 Sixteen Republicans, mostly from Northeast and West Coast states, voted to sustain the ruling; most Southern Democrats voted with the remaining Republicans to overrule it.